NUS Donated Scholarships: 2026 Profile for Full-Term and Mid-Term Scholars

 - Freshmen assessed on admissions portfolio (A-Level/IB/NUS High) with no separate application; offers released August-September

-- Current undergraduates must hold a minimum GPA of 4.0/5.0 or B+ aggregate, plus strong CCA/service participation
+- Current undergraduates need a strong GPA (faculty benchmarks apply) plus sustained CCA/service participation

 - Applicants who reject the MOE Tuition Grant or pay non-subsidised fees are ineligible for NUS-administered scholarships